mrbungle64/ioBroker.switchbot-ble/README.md

 ## Before you install

-* Controlling SwitchBot "Bot" may not be 100% stable (see known issues)
 * If you are looking for Hub Plus/Mini support, [this adapter](https://github.com/DrozmotiX/ioBroker.switchbot-hub) is what you will need

 ## Supported OS